Ekleog/kannader/book/src/security.md

 executable.

-One might argue that privilege separation is still necessary to ensure security and separation of concerns (even Rust might have volunerabilities discovered in the future).
+One might argue that privilege separation is still necessary to ensure security and separation of concerns (even Rust might have vulnerabilities discovered in the future).
 But this also can be delegated to the OS's service managers - it is a tool that is designed to orchestrate processes.